Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Introduction

-The idea is in spirit similar to the $r$-fold cross validation (CV) method, which is widely used to evaluate the prediction performances of regression and classification methods.
-Existing theoretical properties have shown that the $r$-fold CV method tends to select an overfitting model when applied to model selection tasks \citep{shao1993linear,wang2007tuning} .
-Interestingly, group number estimation consistency can be established with our panel data splitting procedure.
-Although contradicting the intuition, we illustrate the merit of the proposed method by carefully examining the selection criterion and show its connection to the { IC based methods} \citep{wang2007tuning,su2016identifying,su2019sieve,liu2020identification}.
-Similar procedure has been adopted by \cite{zou2020consistent} to select the number of change points in the change point detection area.
-However, to our best knowledge, the data splitting method has not been introduced to model selection in the group panel data models.
+However, existing theoretical properties have shown that the $K$-fold CV method tends to select an overfitting model when applied to model selection tasks \citep{shao1993linear,wang2007tuning}. {Nevertheless, we find that it is not true with our task.
+Notably, the estimation consistency of group number $G$ can be established under our scenario.
+This is mainly because we consider a two-dimensional panel data setting and we conduct the data splitting on the time span.
+As shown by Figure \ref{fig:split}, the splitting on the time span allows us to preserve the group structure on all data folds, and this is the key to establishing the selection consistency by connecting to the optimization procedure with the training data fold.} A similar procedure has been adopted by \cite{zou2020consistent} to select the number of change points in the change point detection area.
+We also refer to \cite{wang2010consistent,chen2018network,lei2020cross,rabinowicz2022cross} for the relevant literature using CV methods for model selection and relevant inference tasks.
+However, to the best of our knowledge, the CV method has not been introduced to group number estimation in the group panel models.

-The method can be applied to a wide range of panel models, i.e., linear panel model \citep{lin2012estimation}, Probit panel model \citep{liu2020identification} as long as the corresponding loss function can be approximated with a local quadratic function form \citep{wang2007unified,zou2020consistent,zhu2021least}.
-Consequently, it provides a flexible and unified parametric approach to select group number for group panel data models.
-Our theoretical framework establishes the inner-connection between the estimation consistency and widely used $k$-means type optimization algorithm \citep{lin2012estimation,bonhomme2015grouped,liu2020identification}.
-The proposed framework has great potential to extend to more general model settings with minor modifications.
-A variety of extensive numerical studies are conducted to demonstrate the advantage of the proposed method over the existing approaches.
+In particular, our method can be applied to a wide range of panel models, including linear panel models \citep{lin2012estimation} and nonlinear panel models, such as probit panel model \citep{su2016identifying}, logit panel model \citep{liu2020identification}, as long as the corresponding loss function can be approximated with a local quadratic function form \citep{wang2007unified,zou2020consistent,zhu2021least}.
+Consequently, it provides a flexible and unified parametric solution for selecting the group number in group panel data models.
+Our theoretical framework establishes the connection between the estimation consistency and the optimization procedures \citep{lin2012estimation,bonhomme2015grouped,liu2020identification}.
+We further evaluate the validity of the CV method when applied to a linear panel model with nonstationary covariates \citep{phillips1999linear,tu2017forecasting}, and a classical interactive effects model \citep{bai2009panel,miao2020panel} in Appendix \ref{sec:model_interactive}.
+Numerical evidence suggests that the CV method can still yield satisfactory performance with minor adaptations, illustrating a considerable potential for extensions of the proposed CV method.